+UNIT 1 - Learning outcome- After the completion of this unit, students are expected to learn bail jurisprudence in Indian criminal justice system.
+They are expected to know the legal and functional aspects of bail mechanism, the evolution of the law of bails, bail as a constitutional right and new approach to bail.

-UNIT 1 - Bail Jurisprudence in Indian criminal Justice Process a) The Concept and system of Bail b) Appeal Jurisdiction in CPC a critical study
+Bail Jurisprudence in Indian criminal Justice Process

+a) The Concept and system of Bail

-- b) Bail Mechanism Legal and Functional Aspects
+b) Bail Mechanism - Legal and Functional Aspects

-- c) Prescribing the Forms and Modes of Release
+c) Prescribing the Forms and Modes of Release

 - d) Evolution of the Law of Bails

 - e) Bail a Constitutional Right

 - f) New Approach to Bail

+- UNIT 2 Learning outcome After the completion of this unit, students would have knowledge about the critical appraisal of appeal jurisdiction in civil justice and would be able to critically examine appeal jurisdiction in CPC.

-UNIT 2 - Critical appraisal of Appeal Jurisdiction in civil Justice a) Civil justice
+Critical appraisal of Appeal Jurisdiction in civil Justice

+a) Civil justice